Istria

 The Istria Peninsula is a heart-shaped region on the northern Adriatic coast, with an amazingly green interior similar to Tuscany, yet wilder and undiscovered by mass tourism.
-Its administrative center is the city of Pula, an old Roman town with the famous amphitheater Pulska Arena.
+In fact, its administrative center is the city of Pula, an old Roman town with the famous amphitheater Pulska Arena.

 “Istra,” as the Croats pronounce it, is also known by the old Roman Latin Terra Magica.